omidfarhang/omid.dev/content/posts/2010-03-04-steve-ballmer-talks-bing-google-xbox-and-windows-phone.en.md

 lang: en
 category: techblog
 ---
-For anyone that missed Microsoft CEO's Q&A during the Search Marketing Expo West yesterday, a <a href="http://www.microsoft.com/presspass/exec/steve/2010/03-02SMXWest.mspx" target="_blank">transcript</a> is now available online.
+For anyone that missed Microsoft CEO's Q&A during the Search Marketing Expo West yesterday, a [transcript](http://www.microsoft.com/presspass/exec/steve/2010/03-02SMXWest.mspx) is now available online.
 I went through and picked out key quotes, so that you don't have to read the whole thing.

 Several things stand out from Ballmer's comments: